cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   a) interface, to load test cases manually into the dialog boxes
   b) interface, to load test cases from a file into the different
      dialog boxes.
-     Maybe build a script language to control all dialogues or use automated test tools off-the-shelf.
+     Maybe build a script language to control all dialogs or use automated test tools off-the-shelf.
   c) create command line interface, so test cases can be read from a
      file without using dialog boxes (no user interface), solved